jlevy/kash/src/kash/docs/markdown/topics/b4_faq.md

 ### Can kash replace my regular shell?

-While kash doesn't aim to completely replace all uses of the shell—for example, that's hard to do in general for remote use, and people have many constraints, customizations, and preferences—I've found it's highly useful for a lot of situations.
+While kash doesn’t aim to completely replace all uses of the shell—for example, that’s hard to do in general for remote use, and people have many constraints, customizations, and preferences—I’ve found it’s highly useful for a lot of situations.
 It is starting to replace bash or zsh for day-to-day local use on my laptop.

 Kash basically wraps xonsh, so you have almost all the functionality of xonsh and Python